 Children’s birthday parties are supposed to be fun, but all that planning and preparation can often get in the way of what is supposed to be a celebration for both you and your child.
-So what’s the secret to organising a successful kids’ party?
-Keeping things as simple as possible, and finding fun activities that will keep your young guests entertained, and won’t leave you exhausted in the process.
-From playlists and party bags, to cats, crafts and card tricks for kids – here are our top 5 tips to help you put on a party to remember (for all the right reasons).
+So what’s the secret to organizing a successful kids’ party?
+Keep things as simple as possible, and find fun activities that will keep your young guests entertained, and won’t leave you exhausted in the process.
+From playlists and party bags to cats, crafts, and card tricks for kids – here are our top 5 tips to help you put on a party to remember (for all the right reasons).

 1. Invitations: Keep numbers low

 Given the opportunity, many children will invite their entire school to their birthday party so it’s important that you give them a clear limit on how many friends they can invite.
 Parents often feel pressured into inviting their child’s whole class to their party but this isn’t always practical, and shouldn’t be considered the norm.
 If you’re concerned about upsetting or alienating other children, deliver your invitations discreetly (handing them out in class will inevitably lead to upset) or simply invite either all the girls or all the boys to avoid anyone taking the rejection personally.
 However many people you choose to invite, send out the invitations well in advance to give your guests as much notice as possible.